rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 In this example, the `fmap` function _lifts_ the `repeat` function.

-Later, we'll see how to abstract the concept of **functor** for any type constructor and then, how to define it for concrete type constructors.

 <div class="note">
 <strong>Note</strong>: For simplicity in the examples, I included functions like <code>square</code> and <code>repeat</code> which have the same type for input and output.
 However, that condition is <strong>not</strong> necessary.
 </div>